 Indoor programs are held at 7:30 on the 4th Wednesday of the month (unless otherwise noted) at University United Methodist Church (UUMC), 1085 E. Genesee St. Syracuse.
 Park and enter on University Ave.

-Proposed Amphitheater on Onondaga Lake
+Time for an Update on Onondaga Lake